Shrimp Chow Mein Noodles

-Shrimp Chow Mein Noodles (Prawn Chow Mein) is a no-fuss, easy one-pot meal that gets ready in under 30 minutes using simple ingredients.
+Shrimp Chow Mein Noodles (Prawn Chow Mein) is a no-fuss, easy one-pot meal that can be prepared in under 30 minutes using simple ingredients.
 Say no to takeaways and make these Cantonese-style shrimp noodles at home using my easy recipe.

 About Shrimp Chow Mein

-Shrimp Chow Mein Noodles (Prawn Chow Mein) is a classic Chinese (Cantonese style) dish made using egg noodles, juicy shrimp (prawns), and a few veggies and sauces.
+Shrimp Chow Mein Noodles (Prawn Chow Mein) is a classic Chinese (Cantonese style) dish made with egg noodles, juicy shrimp (prawns), veggies and sauces.

-It is basically a shrimp stir fry tossed with noodles and sauces.
-You will find it on the menu of most Chinese restaurants.
+It is a shrimp stir-fry tossed with noodles and sauces.
+Most Chinese restaurants serve it.

 This shrimp noodles recipe comes together in under 30 minutes using simple ingredients.
 It is fuss-free, one-pot, and tastes much better than the takeaways.

-Shrimp Chow Mein is a complete meal in itself.
-Carbs from the noodles, protein from shrimp, vitamins, minerals from the veggies, and the required amount of fat.
+Shrimp chow mein is a complete meal in itself.
+It contains carbohydrates from the noodles, protein from the shrimp, vitamins and minerals from the veggies, as well as the required fat.

-The best part is that you can easily customize this recipe to your liking.
+The best part is that you can easily customize this recipe.
 Add more or fewer sauces, replace shrimp with other seafood, chicken, or eggs, or use the vegetables you like.

 Hongkong Noodles, Chow Mein Noodles, Hakka Noodles, or Thin Wonton Noodles also work perfectly.

-To make a healthy low-carb version of this dish, replace noodles with spiralized zucchini.
+To make this dish’s healthy, low-carb version, replace noodles with spiralized zucchini.

-Shrimp – Use fresh or frozen uncooked shrimp.
+Shrimp – You can use fresh or frozen uncooked shrimp.
 If using frozen shrimp, bring them to room temperature before using them.

-I have used wild-caught medium-sized shrimp (shells and veins removed) but you can choose any size that is easily available.
+I have used wild-caught medium-sized shrimp (shells and veins removed), but you can choose any easily available size.
+The cooking time will differ, though.

 You can also add green beans, mushrooms, snow peas, spinach, purple cabbage, celery, bok choy, broccoli, bamboo shoots, cauliflower, zucchini, baby corn, etc.